willnguyen1312/demo_react_app/README.md

 devDependencies:
 - eslint (based on Airbnb rules)

-## Outstanding features that was added to the app
+## Outstanding features that are added to the app
 - CSS-in-JS
 - Code splitting based on Routes and Components
 - Progressive Web App - Service Worker with cache first stategy